linhdo169/Chestnut-Ridge-Customer-Segmentation-Marketing-Analytics-with-R/README.md

 - The importance of **data standardization** for distance-based clustering.
 - How to **interpret and profile clusters** for actionable marketing insights.
 - How to bridge **quantitative analysis** with **business strategy**.

----
-## Files

-- **Chestnut.Rmd:**
-An R Markdown file containing the full analysis, code, outputs, and commentary.
-Knit this file to view the complete report.

-- **Case Study Chestnut.docx:**
-Business-focused case study summary, including:
-    - Target segment evaluation and selection (GE Matrix results)
-    - Key insights from the cluster analysis
-    - Strategic recommendations for Chestnut Ridge’s marketing approach
-  This document is ideal for stakeholders seeking actionable insights and business implications.

-- **retailer.csv:**
-  The original dataset with 200 customer responses, including demographic and survey information.
-Used for all analysis and modeling in this project.